 And a month later …”I revisited Ilkestone.
 Here several more were brought to a saving knowledge of themselves as sinners and of God, as reconciled through Jesus Christ.
 One of these has since begun to labour in the Lord’s vineyard, and continues to preach the Gospel which he once despised”.

 In August 1802 Mary married Zacharias Taft, a Wesleyan minister and the couple spent their last years at Sandiacre.

 Both are buried at St Giles Parish Church, where their gravestones can be seen — at the right-hand side of the main entrance to the church.

 The Ilkeston Circuit

 The Ilkeston Wesleyan Circuit was formed out of the single Nottingham Circuit at the Conference of 1809, its first Superintendent being Philip Hardcastle.
 The latter Circuit had been formed out of the Derbyshire Circuit in 1776.
 These ‘Circuits’ were often very wide areas covered by a Methodist preacher, who went round the district in an order, often taking several weeks to complete the ‘circuit’ or ‘round’.

-Thus the Ilkeston Circuit initially required the preacher to visit an area 13 miles long and about six miles wide, incorporating Cotmanhay, Stapleford, Eastwood, Kimberley, Long Eaton, Watnall, New Brinsley, Chilwell, Beeston, Trowell Moor, Sandiacre and Stanton.
+Ilkeston and 13 other places initially formed the Ilkeston Circuit which required the preacher to visit an area 13 miles long and about six miles wide, incorporating Cotmanhay, Stapleford, Eastwood, Kimberley, Long Eaton, Watnall, New Brinsley, Chilwell, Beeston, Trowell Moor, Sandiacre and Stanton.